TeleAI-mcp/fast-monitoring-tool-asoe/README.md

-# fast-monitoring-tool-asoe
+# Fast Monitoring Tool Asoe

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.